 It is a personal vision that tries to match up to the reality of the buildings.
 I do not believe in objective gazes like “architecture photography” that stages ideal states of its objects and isolates them, or offers these ridiculous renderings.
 A well-grounded and composing cinematography is everything.
 In film I do have the time and space to recreate a real space, with duration and sound, and not an idealized one.

 The film is strongly committed to the searching of textures and details within the building’s own characteristics, but also within the image itself – since the very contrasting colour grading helps emphasizing stone’s own roughness.
 What is your interest in this and has something changed since you switched from silver photography to HD camera?
+For that reason, I’ve become interested in grabbing cheaper cameras that can still deliver good results and that wouldn’t break my heart if something were to happen to it.

 Basically I am not interested in techniques, but in results.
 I cared for high-resolution images to represent and recreate spaces and negative spaces between buildings in the cinema space, and do a deep study of materials.
 So, when the digital cameras surpassed the limits of 35mm film I switched to digital.
 I am not a celluloid junkie.
 Perhaps some fetishists are still attracted to it, but I have been through that, from 8 to 35mm.
 Handling analogue film prints was a pest.